ksiddiqui98/recording_meetings_visualization/README.md

 # recording_meetings_visualization
-To run: python watson_entity_extraction.py output.json keywords/entities/both (whichever feature you want to find)
+To run: first run this line of code in your terminal: pip install --upgrade watson-developer-cloud then run: python watson_entity_extraction.py output.json keywords/entities/both (whichever feature you want to find) output will appear in output.json